 What billionaires and giant corporations pay in taxes—and what that means for the rest of us.

-“We can either have democracy in this country or we can have great wealth concentrated in the hands of a few, but we can’t have both,” famously said former U.S. Supreme Court Justice Louis Brandeis.
+“We can either have democracy in this country, or we can have great wealth concentrated in the hands of a few," famously said former U.S. Supreme Court Justice Louis Brandeis.
+"But we can’t have both."

-At Oxfam, we’ve been tracking the rise in corporate power and billionaire wealth for years.
-So we’re going to answer the question, step by step: Whether billionaires and giant corporations pay their fair share, and what the rich paying their fair share would mean for something as ambitious as ending poverty and injustice.
+So we’re going to answer these questions, step by step: Do billionaires and giant corporations pay their fair share?
+How would President Trump’s proposals affect what they pay in taxes?
+And what would the rich paying their fair share mean for something as ambitious as ending poverty and injustice?

 Do billionaires pay their fair share?